pnikonowicz/nyc_tdd_lesson/README.md

 Refactor using the technique.

 Techniques: (4 hours)
-Extract variable (do this one first because it is very easy) Inline Method
+Rename Variable (do this one first because it is very easy) Extract variable
+Inline Method
 Extract method
 Parameterize method